 (c) Funding from all sources, from a broad scope of financial instruments and mechanisms;

-(d) immediate mobilization of resources, safeguarding a long-term vision of financial resources needs;
+(d) The immediate mobilization of resources, safeguarding a long-term vision of financial resources needs;

 (e) Comprehensive, fair and equitable access to all financing sources for all Parties.

-B. Enabling actions
+Enabling actions

+Actions to enable the strategy are:

-promote the updating and implementation of national biodiversity strategies and action plans (NBSAPs), including through the NBSAP Accelerator Partnership and similar initiatives;
+To promote the updating and implementation of national biodiversity strategies and action plans (NBSAPs), including through the NBSAP Accelerator Partnership and similar initiatives;

+To increase cooperation with the other Rio conventions and other multilateral environmental agreements;

-develop, update and implement national biodiversity finance plans or similar instruments;
+To develop, update and implement national biodiversity finance plans or similar instruments, according to national needs, priorities and circumstances, with a view to facilitating a significant increase in domestic resource mobilization and to improving the information base for funding needs, gaps and priorities;

-increase financial support to BIOFIN and other related initiatives in order to support the implementation of national biodiversity finance plans;
+To increase financial support to the Biodiversity Finance Initiative and other related initiatives in order to support the implementation of national biodiversity finance plans;

-optimize multi-stakeholder partnerships;
+To optimize multi-stakeholder and inclusive rights holder partnerships;

-capacity-building and development, scientific and technological cooperation, and technology transfer
+To undertake capacity-building and development, scientific and technological cooperation and technology transfer to support priorities determined by Parties in their national biodiversity strategies and action plans for the implementation of the Framework;

+To ensure the full, equitable, inclusive, effective and gender-responsive representation and participation in decision-making of indigenous peoples and local communities, women and youth;

+To ensure access to resource mobilization and capacity-building for stakeholders and rights holders;

+To encourage national central banks to conduct nature risk assessments for their financial sectors, taking into account the role of other actors, such as financial regulators, ministries of finance and stock exchanges.

-C. Objectives and actions
+Objectives and actions

-1. Increase international biodiversity-related financial flows and financial resources from all sources
+A. Increase international biodiversity-related financial flows and financial resources from all sources

 New and additional resources

+New and additional resources are mobilized by:

-Increase biodiversity-related international financial resource flows to developing countries, in particular least developed countries and small island developing States, as well as countries with economies in transition:
+Increasing, enhancing and broadening total biodiversity-related international financial resources to developing countries, in particular least developed countries and small island developing States, as well as countries with economies in transition, to at least $20 billion per year by 2025, and to at least $30 billion per year by 2030, through:

-fulfilment of developed country Parties’ obligations to provide adequate, new and additional financial resources;
+The fulfilment of developed country Parties’ obligations to provide adequate, new and additional financial resources, including official development assistance;

-other Parties to consider whether they may voluntarily assume the obligations of the developed country Parties;
+Consideration by other Parties of whether they may voluntarily assume the obligations of the developed country Parties;

-Iincrease international biodiversity funding by multilateral development banks, international financial institutions and philanthrop, in partnership with the Global Environment Facility, as appropriate;
+An increase in international biodiversity funding by other countries and Governments, multilateral development banks, international financial institutions, private finance and philanthropic finance, in partnership with the Global Environment Facility, as appropriate;

-Establish a Global Biodiversity Framework Fund to be open to contribution from all sources;
+Ensuring a speedy and robust capitalization of the Global Biodiversity Framework Fund, established by the Global Environment Facility in August 2023 pursuant to decision 15/7;

+Providing further guidance for the operations of the Global Biodiversity Framework Fund through future decisions of the Conference of the Parties;

-Mobilize additional international resources, including
+Mobilizing additional international resources, including:

-By increasing innovative finance solutions, such as payments for ecosystem services, green bonds and payments for ecosystem services, and developing guidelines and sharing good practices;
+By stimulating and increasing the use of debt-based instruments and taxes, as well as innovative finance schemes and solutions, such as green bonds, with environment and social safeguards, and by developing guidelines and sharing good practices;

-Through philanthropy and businesses, and leveraging private finance;
+Through philanthropic organizations and businesses, by leveraging private finance, promoting blended finance, implementing strategies for raising new and additional resources and encouraging the private sector to invest in biodiversity, including through impact funds and other instruments;

-Through the multilateral mechanism for benefit-sharing from the use of digital sequence information on genetic resources;
+Through the multilateral mechanism for benefit-sharing from the use of digital sequence information on genetic resources;,